hainingpan/HartreeFock_GPT/Prompt_template.md

 # Simplify the MF quadratic term
+## Expand interaction
+**Prompt:**
+You will be instructed to expand interaction term {symbol} in the MF quadratic term {symbol}.
+If you find the interaction form factor in {symbol} does not contain any momentun that is not in the summation sign.
+The interaction term is already expanded.
+No action to perform on interaction term.
+Otherwise, you will expand {symbol} by replacing {momentum} with the momentum {momentum}.
+Return {symbol} with expanded interaction.

 ## Swap the index only [first term]
 **Prompt:**
 You will be instructed to simplify the quadratic term {symbol} through relabeling the index.